-“Yes, one of your Tally-men was told to smother me with a pillow on a bed.
+“Yes, one of your Tally-men tried to smother me with a pillow.
 I had but three years then yet I was Unworthy in your eyes.
 Fria and Amos saved me.
 Fria stabbed him in the neck and Amos smashed his skull in with a sledgehammer until there was just this red… mess… full of sparks from the Guides.”
 She shuddered and stared into the bowl.
 “My hair fell out and I could not speak until the Light-Father cured me.
-Mother Moss tried to explain what was happening to me with all these visions but I am still too young to understand what my craft truly is.”
+Mother Moss tried to explain what was happening to me with all these visions but I have too few years to understand what my craft truly is.”

-“You know the Order has regarded such powers as blasphemy for centuries.
-I see this is as arrogance now and probably a hatred of women as only they could sport such gifts.”
+“The Order regarded such powers as blasphemy for centuries.
+I see this now as arrogance now and probably a hatred of women as only they could sport such gifts.”

-“I will not lie to you: I regarded Mothers as witches; unholy abominations; foul harpies before God but now I realise that we were the real abominations in this world.
-I cannot undo such great evil but I can now do some good before I die.”
+“I will not lie to you: I regarded Mothers as witches; unholy abominations; foul harpies before God but now I realise that we were the true abominations in this world.
+I cannot undo such great evil but I will do some good before I die.”

-“Whatever you do, it will be a flea-bite compared to the death and suffering you have inflicted upon others.”
+“Whatever you do, it will be a flea-bite compared to the death and suffering you’ve inflicted upon the world.”

-“You are right, Surl, but nevertheless this insect will try to save you all if he can.”
-He turned to her.
-“I am sorry to ask of you but can you confirm that the Light-Father will find us before the Brothers do?
-Can you consult your visions again?”
+“Yes, Surl, but nevertheless this insect will try to save you all if he can.”
+He turned to her: “I’m sorry to ask this of you but can you consult your visions again?
+Where is the Light-Father now?”

 He drew aside his robes to reveal two holsters with black guns in them.
-“These should make a difference if we are caught,” he said reassuringly.
-“The Brothers and Tall-men are not allowed to carry such weapons in the Holy Land of Britannia.”
+“These will make a difference if we get caught,” he said reassuringly.
+“The Brothers and Tally-men are not allowed to carry such weapons in the Holy Isles of Britannia.”

 Surl strapped her main weapon, a vicious and ultra-sharp machete, onto her back and adjusted her knives.
-“You cannot use those noisy toys just yet,” she said.
-“The gunshots will bring all the other Brothers down upon us and we will die.”
+“You cannot use those toys just yet,” she said.
+“The noise will bring all the other Brothers down upon us and we will die.”

 “As you wish,” he said impatiently.
 “We have half an hour before we make our move.
 May God protect us and bless us.”

 Michael looked at the murderous intent in the eyes of such a young girl and shook his head sadly.
-“God blesses whomsoever He desires,” he shrugged, wrapping his robes about himself again.
-He knew he stank and his skin itched horribly but he was now immortal thanks to his Order-nurtured genes and that infernal machine Azrael had thrust him into.
-He put his hands across his eyes and shuddered violently, the bile rising in his throat.
+“God blesses whomsoever He wishes,” he shrugged, wrapping his robes about himself again.
+He knew he stank and his skin itched horribly but he was immortal thanks to effect of the Revelation Virus upon his Order-nurtured genes and the infernal device Azrael had thrust him into.
+He put his hands across his eyes and shuddered violently.

 “All you can see in your mind are the knives and scalpels in that demon-machine,” Surl noted with little sympathy.
 “The Devil was thus turned loose upon His own.”